awslabs/dynamodb-transactions/README.md

 # Transactions for Amazon DynamoDB

+**_[IMPORTANT]_ Since November 2018, DynamoDB offers transactional APIs, simplifying the developer experience of making coordinated, all-or-nothing changes to multiple items both within and across tables.
+DynamoDB Transactions provide atomicity, consistency, isolation, and durability (ACID) in DynamoDB, enabling you to maintain data correctness in your applications more easily.
+We strongly recommend all developers to use DynamoDB’s built-in, servers-side transactions instead of this client-side library.
+To learn more about DynamoDB Transactions, see https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/transactions.html.**

-**Amazon DynamoDB Transactions** enables Java developers to easily perform atomic writes and isolated reads across multiple items and tables when building high scale applications on [Amazon DynamoDB][dynamodb].
+**Amazon DynamoDB Client-Side Transactions** enables Java developers to easily perform atomic writes and isolated reads across multiple items and tables when building high scale applications on [Amazon DynamoDB][dynamodb].
 You can get started in minutes using ***Maven***.

 * [Transactions Details & Design][design]
 * [DynamoDB Forum][sdk-forum]
 * [Transactions Library Issues][sdk-issues]

-The **Amazon DynamoDB Transactions** library is built on top of the low-level Amazon DynamoDB client in the AWS SDK for Java.
+The **Amazon DynamoDB Client-Side Transactions** library is built on top of the low-level Amazon DynamoDB client in the AWS SDK for Java.
 For support in using and installing the AWS SDK for Java, see:

 * [API Docs][docs-api]
 * [SDK Developer Guide][docs-guide]